-For those of you who don’t know me, now would be a good time to give you a quick background as to why I’m blogging about this at all right now—I am a freelance coach, which means that I teach other new freelancers how to start and grow their own successful, profitable freelance businesses.
-I have also been a freelance writer, editor, and social media manager for the past 8 years.
+For those of you who don’t know me, now would be a good time to give you a quick background as to why I’m blogging about this at all right now—I am a productivity strategist, which means that I teach other solopreneurs how to manage their time and energy effectively to grow their own successful, profitable work-at-home businesses.
+I have also been a freelance writer, editor, and social media manager for the past 8+ years.

 Spoiler alert: I still make the majority of my income through freelancing… NOT through teaching other new freelancers how to start their own businesses.